dtekcth/data101/src/beginner/git/basics.md

 content!

 <!-- TODO: Good to introduce readmes, but linking them to remotes when we haven't covered them yet might be confusing -->
-> You can also create a so called README now if you'd like.
-A README.md file is
+> You can also create a so called README in your git repo if you'd like.
+A
-> a text file which can be displayed on a remote right under your files.
-This
+> README.md file is a text file which can be displayed on a remote right under
-> makes it valuable for documentation or information about your project.
+> your files.
+This makes it valuable for documentation or information about your
+> project.

 ### VSCode
 In your source control menu you will have a list of changed files.
 If you have